-The issue about use of soy appears to be related to the protein portion of soybeans.
-Baby’s Only Organic® Dairy, Dairy with DHA & ARA and LactoRelief™ formulas contain organic soybean oil and organic soy lecithin derived from soy oil.
+Baby’s Only Organic® Dairy with DHA Formula, Whey Protein Dairy with DHA & ARA and Baby’s Only Organic® LactoRelief™ with DHA Formula contain organic soybean oil.
+Baby’s Only Organic® Dairy formula, along with Baby’s Only Organic® Dairy with Whey Protein formula and PediaSmart® dairy based nutrition beverages, do contain organic soybean oil and organic soy lecithin.
+Organic soy lecithin is derived from organic soy oil.
 Soy lecithin is used as an emulsifier that keeps the fats in a product from separating out.
 It has been determined that soy lecithin is a safe ingredient for food products and, in fact, has been used for many years in many foods for this purpose.

 Conventionally processed soybean oils use hexane solvents to extract the oils so the oil is free of protein.
 This harsh process then requires the oil to be flashed with fire to burn off the hexane solvents.
 Hexane residues can remain in the finished oils.
 We believe that hexane has no place in a baby’s diet – even if only a residue.
 Also, USDA organic rules prohibit the use of solvent-extracted vegetable oils.
 So Baby’s Only Organic® Formulas would not be labeled organic if we selected conventionally processed vegetable oils.